-EVIC: Enterprise Value including Cash Enterprise Value including Cash Enterprise Value including Cash (EVIC) is an alternate measure to Enterprise Value (EV) to estimate the value of a company by adding back cash and cash equivalents to EV.
+EVIC: Enterprise Value Including Cash Enterprise Value Including Cash (EVIC) is an alternate measure to Enterprise Value (EV) to estimate the value of a company by adding back cash and cash equivalents to EV.

-EVIC = Market capitalization at fiscal year-end date + preferred stock + minority interest + total debt + cash and cash equivalents
+EVIC = Market capitalization at fiscal year-end date + preferred stock + minority interest + total debt + cash and cash equivalents annually.

 The underlying data used for EVIC calculation is sourced from a company's accounting year-end annual fillings.
-EVIC is updated and reflected once a year as the data is sourced
+EVIC is updated and reflected once a year as the data is sourced annually.